1789081110/ChatBot/Readme.txt

 Chat Master is a chatbot created using the Streamlit app where I created a few functions for getting user input and generating output.
-I connected the bard cookies value which is used for generating output/ respond output for the given input.
+I connected the bard cookies value(token value from the application of bard) which is used for generating output/responding output for the given input.